domingoj/email-microservice/README.md

 # Node Email Microservice
-Reusable email sender service built with node.js.
+A reusable email sender service built with node.js inspired by DKWON of <a href="velocity360.io">velocity360.io</a>.
+The idea is to use this backend api service on any project. <br/>

+A simple UI is added to this project for testing.

 # Features
 1. Can send emails (obviously) from a configured FROM_EMAIL_ADDRESS